-- Why does the waiter help Mr and Mrs Jones?
-What kind of food does Mrs Jones want?

-- 3. Why doesn't she order the pasta?4.
-Which is the most expensive item, and how much does it cost? - 5.
-Which item would you like to order, and why?
+- 1. Why does the waiter help Mr and Mrs Jones? - 2.
+What kind of food does Mrs Jones want? - Why doesn't she order the pasta?
+Which is the most expensive item, and how much does it cost? - Which is the most expensive item, and now much does it costs Which item would you like to order, and why?